Tips for growing and caring for tomato plants, plus our favorite recipes come harvest time

 It’s also important to stake or cage your tomatoes at planting time, so that you keep leaves and fruit off the ground, and give plants good air circulation.
 When plants are young, water often enough so that their roots don’t dry out, and keep the soil moist but not soggy.
 As plants grow, water less often but very deeply since tomatoes have deep roots.

-3 of 6Photo by Thomas J. Story; written by Margo True
+3 of6Photo by Norman A. Plate; written by Margo True

 How to harvest

 Snip fruit from the stem with scissors or puners or gently pull by hand.
 Tomatoes ripen best on the vine.
 If your plants still have green tomatoes hanging on them after the weather starts turning cold, pick them from the vine and bring them indoors to ripen.